-(A) Types of Electronic Signatures.
-The three forms of electronic signature allowed under this rule are defined as follows:

-- (1) "Facsimile signature" means a captured image incorporated in the document; - (2) "Scanned signature" means a signature affixed by the signer in ink on the signature line of a paper document and scanned with the document for electronic filing; and - (3) "Typographical signature" means a signature block with the name of the signer typed on the signature line preceded by "/s/". - (B) Signatures of Justices, Judges, Magistrates, and Clerks.
+- (A) Types of Electronic Signatures.
+The three forms of electronic signature allowed under this rule are defined as follows: - (1) "Facsimile signature" means a captured image incorporated in the document; - (2) "Scanned signature" means a signature affixed by the signer in ink on the signature line of a paper document and scanned with the document for electronic filing; and - (3) "Typographical signature" means a signature block with the name of the signer typed on the signature line preceded by "/s/". - (B) Signatures of Justices, Judges, Magistrates, and Clerks.
 Any document that is signed by a justice, judge, magistrate, or court clerk and filed electronically must bear either a facsimile signature or a scanned signature. - (C) Signatures of Court Reporters.
 A court reporter's signature on any document or transcript prepared by a court reporter for inclusion in the court record must be a facsimile signature, a scanned signature, or a typographical signature. - (D) Signatures Required for Filing.
-Whenever a signature is required for filing a pleading or motion and that pleading or motion is electronically filed, the document shall bear a scanned, facsimile, or a typographical signature along with the typed name, address, email address, and telephone number of the registered user and, if the filer is an attorney, the attorney's bar number.
+Whenever a signature is required for filing a pleading, motion, or other written request for relief, and that pleading, motion, or other written request for relief is electronically filed, the document shall bear a scanned, facsimile, or a typographical signature and, if the filer is an attorney, the attorney's bar number.